CC Cycle 1 Week 8 Plan for Abecedarian Tutors

 - Now we'll play it together slowly.

-- Play the first line of Twinkle, Twinkle Little Star by doing 3 notes at a time.
+- Play the first line of Twinkle, Twinkle Little Star by doing the first bar (DD, AA) and then the second bar (BBA).
 I play it, and then they repeat after me.

 - When someone is struggling & looks frustrated, reassure him or her, “Keep trying.
 You’ll get it!”